 Records were not written by the people themselves – they were written by civil servants, mostly the clergy, who were Danish or who had their education from Copenhagen – and wrote Danish.
 The spelling would be chosen by whoever wrote it down, and not the people themselves.

 The same person could in various records from Sogn og Fjordane have been entered as:

-The normalized version in this case would be Sjur: this is the name form that people in this area used, and it is still a popular name today.
+The normalized version in this case would be Sjur: This is the name form that people in this area used, and it is still a popular name today.
 In other areas the common form could be another.

-This means that for this family in Sogn, we should enter “Sjur” as given name, “Sjursson” or “Sjursdotter” as patronymic (in the given name field), and the farm name in the “surname” field as usual.
+This means that for this family in Sogn, we should enter “Sjur” as given name, “Sjursson” or “Sjursdotter” as patronymic (in the middle or given name field), and the farm name in the “surname” field as usual.
 The actual spelling from the parish records, census records, probates etc, should be entered exactly the way it is found in the record for each entry, when we describe the source.

 The actual name fields when you use genealogy software should have:

-- original name at birth
+- original name at birth, or earliest known name

 - normalized spelling (remember Æ æ Ø ø Å å – copy/paste from here if you do not have a Norwegian keyboard)